Xinglab/ASPRIN/README.md

    eCLIP processing pipeline up to and before calling peaks.

-3) RNA-seq data, mapped reads in .bam file format, sorted based on coordinates and indexed, following any RNA-seq mapping procedure of choise.
+3) RNA-seq data, mapped reads in .bam file format, sorted based on coordinates and indexed, following any RNA-seq mapping procedure of choice.

 In addition, 4 optional arguments can be provided to filter SNVs and focus on variants of choice, or simply just label variants: